Kakamotobi/Learned/Web Development/Terminologies.md

 3. **Interpreter**
   - The interpreter walks through the AST and generates byte code, reading the code line by line.
   - When the byte code is generated, the AST is deleted, clearing up memory space.
-  - Note: interpreters running the same code multiple times can get slow, so compiler is used for code that appear multiple times.
+  - Note: interpreters running the same code multiple times can get slow, so compiler is used for those code.
 4. **Profiler**
   - Monitors and watches code to optimize it.
 5. **Compiler**